Abbas1Hussein/flutter_quill_extensions_lite/README.md

 - `mediaPickSettingSelector`: An optional parameter that allows you to customize media pick, when click image button get image from gallery or link.

-- `defaultSizes`: An optional parameter that allows you to customize the default sizes for image.

 ## Exported Components